-Controlling the ball 12 meters (yards) out, the nippy Spain midfielder faced a seemingly impenetrable wall of three Ireland defenders blocking his route to goal.
-So he improvised, dancing right then left before hitting the ball with pinpoint precision past one defender, through the legs of two others, and beyond 'keeper Shay Given.
-It was Spain's second goal in a 4-0 win Group C on June 14.
+Controlling the ball 12 yards out, the nippy Spain midfielder faced a seemingly impenetrable wall of three Ireland defenders blocking his route to goal.
+So he improvised, dancing right then left before hitting the ball with pinpoint precision past one defender, through the legs of two others, and beyond goalkeeper Shay Given.
+It was Spain's second goal in a 4-0 Group C win on June 14.
 Laser-like.

 SPAIN'S ONLY LAPSE

 The same team Spain will face on Sunday, Italy, was also the only team that managed to score against the world and defending European champions at Euro 2012.
-Antonio Di Natale's chip at speed past Iker Casillas in the 61st minute in their opening Group C match on June 10 wasn't the prettiest goal of Euro 2012, but it's a top five pick for its rarity.
+Antonio Di Natale's chip past Iker Casillas in the 61st minute of their opening Group C match on June 10 wasn't the prettiest goal of Euro 2012, but it's a top five pick for its rarity.